Statutes

 Session laws

-After a regular legislative session, the general and special laws are published by the secretary of state.
+After a regular legislative session, the general and special laws are published by the Texas Secretary of State.
 This collection is arranged by chapters.

 Format Source